 Focus on Jesus: Live in His RhythmCrystal Cryer - 29 Jan 2019

-As I’ve stepped into 2019, I am emerging slowly from six months of living at a slower pace than normal.
+As I’ve stepped into this year, I am emerging slowly from six months of living at a slower pace than normal.
 A season of stripping life and ministry back to the bare minimum.

 In that place I have allowed God to renew and restore my weary soul.